jagadishdas21/Brain-Tumor/README.md

 5. Evaluation and Testing: After training, the model is tested on unseen MRI images to assess its real-world performance.
 Confusion matrix and ROC curve analysis are conducted to measure the model's predictive capabilities.

 ## Installation
+To run this project, you will need to have Python installed.
+You can install the required libraries using pip: cmd > pip install numpy matplotlib scikit-learn tensorflow keras

 ## Usage
 1. Clone this repository to your local machine: bash $ git clone https://github.com/jagadishdas21/brain-tumor-detection.git
 3. Navigate to the project directory: